-Some people are unaware, but it is best to avoid treating Crow’s feet with Botox® if you have puffy eyes, as it will often exacerbate this condition.
-This is one of many reasons that it is best to see an accredited clinic like Palm Clinic for any cosmetic procedure.
+If you have puffy eyes or bags under eyes, it is best to avoid using Botox® to treat crow’s feet as this will often exacerbate this condition.
+This is one of many reasons that it is best to see an experienced and accredited clinic like Palm Clinic for any cosmetic procedure.
 Palm Clinic is accredited with the New Zealand Society of Cosmetic Medicine and has been an Auckland favourite for 25 years.

-Complementary to hyaluronic acid injectable fillers, is the use of either Fraxel laser or dermal needling (Dermapen) to improve the skin tone and texture of the under eye area.
+Complementary to hyaluronic acid injectable fillers, is the use of either ResurFX™ laser or Dermapen microneedling to improve the skin tone and texture of the under eye area.
 Each of these technologies damage the skin in a controlled way, harnessing the healing response to promote collagen production.

 To enhance and protect your result, we recommend seeing our skin therapist.
-She will prescribe medical grade skincare (such as vitamin A, vitamin C, hyaluronic acid and other active ingredients) and/or medifacials or chemical peels to further improve your skin health.
+She will prescribe medical grade skincare products (such as vitamin A, vitamin C, hyaluronic acid and other active ingredients) and/or medi-facials and chemical peels to further improve your skin health.

-Lastly, there are some lifestyle changes that you can make at home, in addition to using your medical grade skin care to help with eye puffiness:
+Lastly, there are some lifestyle changes that you can make at home, in addition to using medical grade skincare, to help with eye puffiness:

-This before and after image, displays the use of dermal fillers to reduce dark circles beneath the eyes and hide lower lid bags.
+These before and after images displays the use of dermal fillers in the tear troughs to reduce dark circles beneath the eyes.
 You can see more examples of dermal filler results here.

 Botox® is a prescription medicine for the treatment of frown lines, horizontal forehead lines and crow’s feet round the eyes.
 Botox® has risks and benefits.
 Ask your doctor if Botox® is right for you.
 If you have side effects, see your doctor.
 You will need to pay for Botox® and clinic fees will apply.
 For details on precautions & side effects consult your healthcare professional or the Consumer Medicine Information (CMI) at www.medsafe.govt.nz.
 Botox® treatment lasts about 4 months and further courses of treatment may be necessary.
 Should only be administered by trained medical professionals.(Contains botulinum toxin A 50,100 & 200 units).
 Allergan (NZ) Limited, Auckland.